-- 59. Clause 7 of Section XII "Final and transitional provisions" of draft Law No. 3711 transfers the remaining eight judges of the 'old' Supreme Court of Ukraine to the Supreme Court. - 60.
-In order to implement the decision 4-p/2020 of Constitutional Court of 11 March 2020, there is indeed an urgent need to resolve the issue of two parallel Supreme Courts in the country.
+58. Clause 7 of Section XII "Final and transitional provisions" of draft Law No. 3711 transfers the remaining eight judges of the 'old' Supreme Court of Ukraine to the Supreme Court.

+59. In order to implement the decision 2-p/2020 of Constitutional Court of 18 February 2020, there is indeed an urgent need to resolve the issue of the alignment of the Supreme Court.
 The Constitutional Court held that in the 2016 reform, the old "Supreme Court of Ukraine" was only renamed "Supreme Court" and no new court was created.
 This is a coherent argument avoiding the existence of two parallel courts.
 There must indeed be continuity between the 'old' and the 'new' Court, not least to ensure that the Supreme Court can refer to the case-law of the former Supreme Court of Ukraine.
-The registration of the Supreme Court as a new legal entity, in addition to the Supreme Court of Ukraine was clearly not a useful step.
+The lack of a de-registration of the old Supreme Court of Ukraine was clearly not a useful step.
 The decision of the Constitutional Court corrects that error.
-In general, what matters is the situation as set out in the law, not the formal registration of a legal entity, which nevertheless should be corrected. - 61.
-Draft law No. 3711 follows the Constitutional Court's decision when it orders the integration of the judges of the old Supreme Court of Ukraine into the Supreme Court.
+In general, what matters is the situation as set out in the law, not the formal registration of a legal entity, which nevertheless should be corrected.
+It is up to the Ukrainian authorities to find a solution within the framework of the decision of the Constitutional Court, according to which there is a single supreme court.

+60. Draft law No. 3711 follows the Constitutional Court's decision when it orders the integration of the judges of the old Supreme Court of Ukraine into the Supreme Court.
 However, the provision which dissolves the Supreme Court of Ukraine should be removed as it contradicts the Court's decision, as the Court decided that there was always one Court only (clause 7 of Section XII LJSH, as amended by point 19 of the draft law).

-- 62. The draft law No. 3711 subjects the eight remaining judges of the Supreme Court of Ukraine to a qualification assessment within one year.
-Should this assessment be negative or should the judge refuse to undergo it, this shall be ground for dismissal. - 63.
-The absence of a provision on the dismissal of judges who refused to undergo the vetting procedure or who failed it was clearly a lacuna of the 2016 reform.
-The Constitutional Court held that those judges are still part of the single Court. - 64.
-It may be seen as discriminatory that some judges can become member of the new Court without having undergone the vetting procedure, but this is the clear conclusion of the Constitutional Court.
-Therefore, subjecting them now to the vetting that they refused or failed some time ago is not an option and the provisions on the vetting of the 'old' judges should be removed from draft law No. 3711. - 65.
-Should there be any problems as to the integrity of these judges, these will have to be settled through ordinary disciplinary procedures but cannot be dealt with on the level of the law, within the limits of the decision of the Constitutional Court.
-A specific assessment of these judges seems excluded but the regular assessment according to section 5 chapter 1 of the Law on Courts and the Status of Judges would be applicable to these judges as to any other judge of the Supreme Court.
+61. The draft law No. 3711 subjects the eight remaining judges of the Supreme Court of Ukraine to a qualification assessment within one year.
+Should this assessment be negative or should the judge refuse to undergo it, this shall be ground for dismissal.

+62. The Constitutional Court held that the judges of the previous Supreme Court of Ukraine are still part of the single Court.
+Problems as to the integrity of these judges will have to be settled within the limits of the decision of the Constitutional Court.
+In any case, the regular assessment according to section 5 chapter 1 of the Law on Courts and the Status of Judges would be applicable to these judges as to any other judge of the Supreme Court.